Insert rows

 You must check the entire response for errors to verify that all rows inserted successfully.

-If a row fails to insert and the request is unordered, then the API skips the failed row but attempts to insert any remaining rows.
+If a row fails to insert and the insertions are not sequential (options.ordered is false), the operation will try to insert the remaining rows.
 The response includes a status object that describes successful insertions and an errors array that describes problems with failed rows.

 Example response for a single-column primary key: